 One possible answer is that this is an illegitimate "theoretical object": we cannot possible have a theory of history as such.
+Perhaps we can have a theory of:

-Perhaps we explain specific events in history, and we can string such explanations together and call such linked explanations a "theory of history", but in such an explanation the overall trajectory of history per se is not an object of explanation.
-Or, maybe, we can have a theory about specific historical changes or patterns - we could have a theory, for example of the development of the early modern state or a theory of the industrial revolution - and we certainly can develop sociological theory in a way that takes into account the concrete historical context of what we are studying.
-Our theory of economic inequality, for example, can certainly include an account of how the social processes that generate inequality vary across historical contexts - feudalism in Europe generates different sorts of inequalities than capitalism.
+- specific events in history, and we can string such explanations together and call such linked explanations a "theory of history", but in such an explanation the overall trajectory of history per se is not an object of explanation. - specific historical changes or patterns we could have a theory, for example of the development of the early modern state or a theory of the industrial revolution - concrete historical context of what we are studying.
+Our theory of economic inequality, for example, can certainly include an account of how the social processes that generate inequality vary across historical contexts feudalism in Europe generates different sorts of inequalities than capitalism.
+History as comparative structural contexts or history as historical specificity.

 But a real theory "of" history could still be a waste of time.
 That is, any attempt at a general theory of the trajectory of historical change will be a failure - this trajectory is so dominated by contingency, accident, concatenation of a myriad of complex forces that we cannot possibly say anything interesting or deep about the overall trajectory.